oracle/accelerated-data-science/docs/source/user_guide/jobs/run_script.rst

 This section shows how to create a job to run a script.

-The :py:class:`~ads.jobs.ScriptRuntime` is designed for you to define job artifacts and configurations supported by OCI Data Science jobs natively.
-It can be used with any script types that is supported by the OCI Data Science jobs, including shell scripts and python scripts.
+The :py:class:`~ads.jobs.ScriptRuntime` is designed for you to define job artifacts and configurations supported by OCI Data Science Jobs natively.
+It can be used with any script types that is supported by the OCI Data Science Jobs, including shell scripts and python scripts.

 The source code can be a single script, files in a folder or a zip/tar file.